On the Reconstruction of Geodesic Subspaces of $\mathbb{R}^N$: Geometric Reconstruction

 We argue that $\phi_2$ induces the desired isomorphism on the fundamental groups.
-Since $\eps<\frac{\rho}{\delta(15\delta+2)}$, we have already seen in \thmref{Rips-persistence} that the simplicial map $\phi_4\circ\phi_3\circ\phi_2$ induces an isomorphism on all homotopy groups.
+By \thmref{Rips-persistence} and since~$\eps<\frac{\rho}{\delta(15\delta+2)}$, the simplicial map $\phi_4\circ\phi_3\circ\phi_2$ induces an isomorphism on all homotopy groups.
 Therefore, $\phi_2$ induces an injective homomorphism on the homotopy groups, particularly the fundamental group of $X$.

 We now show that the induced homomorphism is also surjective on the fundamental groups by showing that $\phi_2\circ\phi_1$ induces a surjection.
 As observed \thmref{Rips-persistence}, it suffices to show the surjection for the the natural inclusion $i:\Ri_{\eps}(S)\inclusion\Ri^\eps_{5\delta\eps}(S)$, because $i$ is contiguous to $\phi_2\circ\phi_1$.